+III.
 THE STRUCTURAL COMPOSITION OF REV 19:1-10

-At the onset of my argumentation, I would like to identify the structural relation of Rev 19:6-10 to both its immediate context and the preceding material in 16:17-18:24.
-I would suggest that Rev 19:1-10 forms the conclusion to the 7th bowl judgment upon Babylon that was first introduced in 16:17.
+At the onset of my argument, I would like to identify the structural relation of Rev 19:6-10 to both its immediate context and the preceding material in 16:17-18:24.
+I would suggest that Rev 19:1-10 forms the conclusion to the seventh bowl judgment upon Babylon that was first introduced in 16:17.
 Thus Rev 16:17-19:10 should be viewed as a unit, with Rev 19:1-10 being the conclusion to that whole unit (namely, the rejoicing over Babylon's destruction).

-Rev 19:1 begins with the words "After these things" ( $M \in \tau \hat{\alpha} \tau \alpha \hat{\nu} \tau \alpha)$ .
+Revelation 19:1 begins with the words "After these things" (Metà $\tau \alpha \hat{\upsilon} \tau \alpha$ ).
 Although this phrase was used to mark a major structural break at Rev 4:1, it need not be taken that way at Rev 19:1 for several reasons.
 First, the same phrase is used in other parts of Revelation without indicating a major structural break (e.g., 7:9; 9:12; and 15:5).
 Second, there is a clear continuity of subject matter with the preceding material.
 Note the emphasis in Rev 19:2-3 upon Babylon's destruction (especially the phrase "He has judged the great harlot").
 In Rev 18:20, there was a call to rejoice over Babylon's downfall: "Rejoice over her, O heaven, and you saints and apostles and prophets, because God has pronounced judgment for you against her."
-The fulfillment of this rejoicing is then depicted in 19:1ff. with a four-fold Hallelujah.
+The fulfillment of this rejoicing is then depicted in 19:1 ff. with a four-fold Hallelujah.
 Third, the phrase in Rev 19:9 "And he said to me" reiterates what has already been encountered before in Rev 17:15, and which draws us back in turn to 17:1 ("And one of the seven angels who had the seven bowls came and spoke with me").
 Thus, the angelic guide introduced in 17:1 seems to continue speaking as far as 19:9-10.
 In contrast, Rev 19:11 opens with the words "And I saw heaven opened" which introduces a distinctively different unit.

 From these observations, it seems most reasonable to understand Rev 19:1-10 as the culmination of the Babylon cycle.
-There are internal factors, however, that seem to suggest a minor break within this unit at verse six, though certain consistencies of vv 6-10 in relation to vv 1-5 suggest that vv 1-10 stand as one complete unit.
+There are internal factors, however, that seem to suggest a minor break within this unit at v.
+6, though certain consistencies of vv.
+6-10 in relation to vv.
+1-5 suggest that vv.
+1-10 stand as one complete unit.
 The emphasis upon "Hallelujah" is found in both parts.
 Yet there is a shift in subject matter from the first part (vv 1-5) to the second (6-10).
-The rejoicing over Babylon's downfall does not continue into the second part.
-That the minor break should be placed at verse 6 is suggested by the appearance of the phrase "I heard, as it were, a voice" ( $\mathring{\eta}$ κουσα $\mathring{\omega}$ ς $\mathring{\varphi}$ ων $\mathring{\eta}$ ν) at both 19:1 and 19:6 (though the similarity is more easily seen in the Greek text than the English).
+The rejoicing over Babylon's downfall does not continue into the